Drakkar-Software/OctoBot-Docs/Webhooks/TradingView-webhook.md

 OctoBot configuration
 ---------------------

-Simply add the Trading-view service into your OctoBot\'s configuration and setup your [webhook service](Using-a-webhook-with-OctoBot.html).
+Simply add the Trading-view service into your OctoBot's configuration and setup your [webhook service](Using-a-webhook-with-OctoBot.html).

 TradingView account